totten/loco/doc/about.md

     * The configuration options for each service are presented in their canonical forms -- the CLI commands and file-formats match the official upstream docs.

-* Practically, I'd use it in combination with some other package-distribution channel (`nix run`, `docker run`, `apt`, etc).
+* Practically, I'd use it in combination with some other package-distribution channel (`nix run`, `nix-shell`, `docker run`, `apt-get`, `brew`, etc).
   But it's not very opinionated about which you use.

+* `loco` is at the proof-of-concept stage.
+It's not widely used.
+There are a number of TODOs in [specs.md](specs.md).

 * `loco` is more "dev" than "ops".
-If you imagine dev-ops as a spectrum, tools like `make` and `composer` live far left on the local "development" side; Ansible and `ssh` live far right on the network "operations" side; `loco` lives about 1/3 from the "dev" side; `docker-compose` lives 1/3 from the "ops" side.
-I like this architecture for development.
-But it really doesn't care about protecting data, maintaining long-term state, defense-in-depth/process-isolation, etc.
-  If you ask a sysadmin to run production services on it, they might call you...  loco.
+If you imagine dev-ops as a spectrum, tools like `make` and `npm` live far left on the local "development" side; Ansible and `ssh` live far right on the network "operations" side; `loco` lives about 1/3 from the "dev" side; `docker-compose` lives 1/3 from the "ops" side.
+I like this architecture for doing development on a multi-tier app.
+But it really doesn't care about protecting data, maintaining long-term state, defense-in-depth/process-isolation, etc.  If you ask a sysadmin to run production services on it, they might call you...  loco.